 on your data?
 Did they discuss better ways to protect your data in the

 future based on your failure scenario?
 Did they offer anything other

 The best we can do is tell you to use common sense and don't get taken

 in by gimmic's and hype.
 Conclude your call with a complete understanding

 as to what has happened to your array, what is required to recovery

 it, potential hurdles to overcome, timing & costs.
 Unless you get at

-your heading for a huge disappointment and a potentially costly one.
+a huge disappointment and a potentially costly one.